-For more information about handling runtime errors in OLE or COM objects, see Handling errors on page 354.
+For more information about handling runtime errors in OLE or COM objects, see Handling errors.

-Controlling transactions from a client
+23.4 Controlling transactions from a client

 PowerBuilder clients can exercise explicit control of a transaction on a COM+ server by using a variable of type OleTxnObject instead of OLEObject to connect to the COM object.